-How Malecare Scales Cancer Support with AI Video | HeyGen
+How Malecare scales cancer support with AI video | HeyGen

 Before HeyGen, Malecare struggled to reach the full community of patients who needed information.
 “We have 120,000 attending our support groups.
 There are millions of people diagnosed with cancer.
 So we're missing a lot of people,” Darryl said.

 Reaching those patients required a level of video production the team simply couldn’t achieve.
-They needed repeatable presenters, clear delivery, and high-volume output, but live recording was slow, costly, and dependent on external contributors.
+They needed repeatable presenters, clear delivery, and high-volume output, but live recording was slow, costly, and dependent on outside contributors.
 “We don't have to wait for studio time or for the original speakers to show up.
 We don't have to hire highly skilled people,” Darryl said.
-“I'm a social worker, and I'm making videos at the same level or close to the same level as professionals who have 20 or 30 years of experience.”
+“I'm a social worker, and I'm making videos at the same level, or close to the same level, as professionals who have 20 or 30 years of experience.”

-Without the ability to produce content consistently and quickly, many patients lacked access to reliable answers.
-The team often heard from people watching videos in the middle of the night, frightened and unsure whether their symptoms were normal.

 “Whenever they're sweating at night and wondering, what am I going to say to my doctor?
 Or will I live through the night?
 They could look at a HeyGen-generated video and learn that the medication they're taking does, in fact, have a side effect.
 You're going to survive the night, and you'll enjoy tomorrow.”